 For most people, pricing is an important factor.
 On the surface, VPS Hosting looks like the most cost-effective form of web hosting because it gives you improved loading times, improved redundancy and better performance.
 However, VPS Hosting requires at least some basic knowledge of server configurations as most hosts like Digital Ocean and Linode leave you to do it for yourself – unless you opt for their Managed service.

 Ultimately, pricing for web hosting varies from extremely cheap (i.e. $1/mo) all the way up to $10,000 per month.
 It all depends on what you need, how fast you’ll be growing and what type of market you are in.
+If you have a very specific or complicated niche then finding appropriate web hosting might be a bit more difficult.
 If you’re running an e-commerce store, it’s highly advised to opt for Managed Cloud or Dedicated Hosting because you need to ensure constant uptime to prevent any loss in revenue.
 If you’re starting a blog for the very first time and don’t expect more than 100 visitors per day, then Shared Hosting will be the most cost-effective for you.

 With that said, it’s up to you to decide which web host to go with based on the above considerations.
 For many, free web hosting is also a valid option.
 You can often register a free blog at places such as WordPress.com – where you’ll be given a subdomain, and free hosting.
 Your domain will be “mydomain.wordpress.com” and will come pre-installed with a WordPress blog.
 This option is great for beginners who are looking to test the waters and begin expanding their knowledge.